*-Autonomous categories in quantum theory: Examples

-where we interpret the value $p(a,b,c)$ as the probability that the point $c$ lies in the line through $a$ and $b$.
-Here there is no identity $j$ in general.
+where we interpret the value $p(a,b,c)$ as the probability that the point $c$ lies in the line joining $a$ and $b$.
 The convolution of poset maps $f$ and $g$ from $\A$ to $[0,1]$ is then the \emph{join} of $f$ to $g$:

 while $f$ is \emph{convex} iff $f*f \le f$; i.e., iff $f$ is a convolution semigroup.